Georgia Labor Laws Guide

 Georgia wage laws

-The following are the regulations concerning the minimum wage, tipped hourly wage, and the youth minimum wage in Georgia.
+The following are the regulations concerning the minimum wage, the tipped hourly wage, and the youth minimum wage in Georgia.

 GEORGIA MINIMUM WAGE